AFLplusplus/AFLplusplus/qemu_mode/README.md

 Note that the format of the addresses in such variables is hex.

 Note that the base address of PIE binaries in QEMU user is 0x4000000000.

+Warning: in x86_64 parameters are passed via registers and so if the target function of persistent mode cannot make use of arguments.
+An option to restore the state of each GPR each iteration of the loop is planned.

 ## 4) Notes on linking